-Henry S. Kuo is visiting assistant professor of theology and ethics at Greensboro College in Greensboro, North Carolina.
-He holds a Ph.D. in systematic and philosophical theology from the Graduate Theological Union in Berkeley, California; an M.Div. from Princeton Theological Seminary; and an M.A. in Economics from the University of Illinois at Chicago.
-His research focuses on questions in ecclesiology, applied ethics (particularly business and legal ethics) and has published articles on the matter in Religions, the Journal of Religion and Business Ethics, and Interreligious Studies and Intercultural Theology.
-Alongside several projects, Henry is currently working on a book manuscript on deconstructing resistance and Reformed catholicity.
+Henry S. Kuo is assistant professor of theology and ethics at Greensboro College in Greensboro, North Carolina.
+He holds a Ph.D. in systematic and philosophical theology from the Graduate Theological Union in Berkeley, California; an M.Div. with a focus on Christian ethics from Princeton Theological Seminary; and an M.A. in economics from the University of Illinois at Chicago.
+His research focuses on questions in ecclesiology, applied ethics (particularly business and legal ethics) and has published articles on the matter in Reformed World, Religions, the Journal of Religion and Business Ethics, and Interreligious Studies and Intercultural Theology.

 How I understand Tran’s story is that the script for Asian American Christian resistances to racial capitalism needs to be formed by the dangerous memory of Jesus Christ’s witness.
 Otherwise, Asian American theologies end up resisting identarian essentializations of Asian America that do not always speak to concrete challenges and dynamics that Asian Americans experience.